Artist Stories

 The Story Of Duchess of Alba – Francisco de Goya’s Muse

-Few women in eighteenth-century Spain captured the imagination of contemporaries as thoroughly as Doña María de Pilar Teresa Cayetana de Silva Álvarez de Toledo (1761-1802), XIII duchess of Alba in her own right.
+Few women in 18th-century Spain captured the imagination of contemporaries as thoroughly as Doña María de Pilar Teresa Cayetana de Silva Álvarez de Toledo (1762-1802), XIII Duchess of Alba in her own right.

-She is known from numerous paintings created by Francisco de Goya.
-Especially from these two, where on one she is lying fully dressed, on the other – fully naked.
+We can spot her in numerous paintings created by Francisco de Goya.
+Especially from the two in which she is lying fully dressed and on the other – fully naked.

 The relationship between her and Goya was thought to be one of the most romantic love affairs in the history of Spanish art.
 Although the liaison between the rough Francisco de Goya and the beautiful, capricious Duchess of Alba, the grandest grandee in Spain, has now been described as a legend it is still a very interesting story.

-For example, on one of the formal portraits of the duchess, the duchess wears two rings, bearing the names Alba and Goya, and points to the artist’s signature at her feet.
+For example, in one of the formal portraits of the Duchess, she wears two rings, bearing the names Alba and Goya, and points to the artist’s signature at her feet.

 duchess de alba goya Francisco de Goya, Portrait of the Duchess of Alba.
 Alternately known as The Black Duchess, 1797, Hispanic Society of America

 Francisco de Goya, Portrait of the Duchess of Alba.
-Alternately known as The Black Duchess, 1797, Hispanic Society of America
+Alternately known as The Black Duchess, 1797, Hispanic Society of America, New York, NY, USA.

 duchess of alba goya Francisco de Goya, Duchess of Alba / The White Duchess, 1795, Liria Palace

-Francisco de Goya, Duchess of Alba / The White Duchess, 1795, Liria Palace
+Francisco de Goya, Duchess of Alba / The White Duchess, 1795, Liria Palace, Madrid, Spain.

 duchess de alba goya Francisco de Goya, The Nude Maja, between circa 1795 and circa 1800, Museo del Prado

-Francisco de Goya, The Nude Maja, between circa 1795 and circa 1800, Museo del Prado
+Francisco de Goya, The Nude Maja, between circa 1795 and circa 1800, Museo del Prado, Madrid, Spain.

 The Duchess died under somewhat mysterious circumstances in July 1802 at the age of 40.
 Although her death was ostensibly due to tuberculosis and a fever, more colorful scenarios have been suggested over the years, among them a theory that she was poisoned.